- See a full list of publications

 - Browse activities and projects

 - Explore connections, collaborators, related work and more

-Ian joined the York Management School as Professor in Management in August 2019.
+Ian joined the School for Business and Society as Professor in Management in August 2019.
 Prior to that, Ian was the Monash Warwick Professor in Healthcare Improvement at Warwick Business School.
 He has also held posts at the Universities of Leeds (Business) and Cardiff (Business).
 While at Leeds, he acted as Director of the Leeds Social Science Institute and Chair of the Academic Quality Committee of the ESRC White Rose Doctoral Training Centre.
 In this role he was also a founder member of the Leeds Institute for Data Analytics.

 Ian has a BA (Hons) in History from the University of York and an MSc in Industrial Relations from the London School of Economics.
 He obtained his PhD (in organisational theory) from Cardiff University.

 Ian is a member of the American Academy of Management and European Group for Organisation Studies.
 He has held visiting positions at the Universitat Pompeu Fabra (Barcelona), Monash University (Melbourne) and the Zhongnan University of Economics and Law (Wuhan, China).
 He has taken on various editorial roles including as a member of the Executive Editorial Team of the British Sociological Association journal: Work Employment and Society.